Should State and National Parks Provide All-Terrain Wheelchairs?

 A parent shouldn’t have to sit by the van while others trek to the waterfall’s base.
 Inclusion means shared experiences—the roar of the waterfall is no longer a second-hand tale but a collective gasp of awe.

-Providing accessibility equipment reshapes the landscape of possibility.
+Providing all-terrain wheelchairs reshapes the landscape of possibility.
 It champions the idea that parks are not just passive spaces of respite but active vessels of inclusivity.

 The mental and physical well-being reaped from being outdoors, from breathing in the earthiness of a forest after rain or feeling the grit of a desert trail under wheels, is immeasurable.